nodejs/node/doc/api/sqlite.md

 impact on database write operations where numbers and `BigInt`s are both supported at all times.

-### `statement.sourceSQL()`
+### `statement.sourceSQL`

 <!-- YAML
 added: v22.5.0
 -->

-* Returns: {string} The source SQL used to create this prepared statement.
+* {string} The source SQL used to create this prepared statement.

-This method returns the source SQL of the prepared statement.
-This method is a wrapper around [`sqlite3_sql()`][].
+The source SQL text of the prepared statement.
+This property is a wrapper around [`sqlite3_sql()`][].

 ### Type conversion between JavaScript and SQLite